Outline of Measurement Technologies

 Figure 8: A CALIOP "curtain" showing backscatter from aerosol and cloud at different altitudes along the track of the CALIPSO satellite.
 The surface shows collocated MODIS instrument retrievals in the visible and infrared channels (fire hotspots indicate in red).
 Image credit: NASA

 Mobile platforms can deploy a variety of instrumentation ranging from sensors, research-grade instrumentation (including spectroscopic, particle counting, chromatography, and mass spectrometry), and remote sensing devices.
 Mobile platforms configured with robust air monitoring technologies can act as mobile laboratories, providing on-site, high quality, analytical capabilities.
-Collected information can be used to identify persistent elevated pollutant concentrations and indicate potential contributing sources within communities (hotspot identification or exploratory monitoring).
-Mobile measurements may not be appropriate for situations in which the pollutant concentrations change significantly over time or emissions are expected to be intermittent.
+Collected information can be used to identify persistent elevated pollutant concentrations, inform enforcement compliance testing, and indicate potential contributing sources within communities (hotspot identification or exploratory monitoring).
+Mobile measurements may not be appropriate for situations in which the pollutant concentrations change significantly over time or emissions are expected to be intermittent as all mobile measurements are snapshots in time.

 Figure 9: Examples of mobile monitoring platforms constructed by the California Air Resources Board.